Helping Roofers Get Paid: Texas Tornado Damage Lawyers

 In an ideal world, the insurance claim filing process would be fast, easy, and fair.
 Here’s an example of what it would take to get a roofer paid for their work spent on roof repairs or replacement following a storm.

 Shortly after the home or property owner files their insurance claim, the insurance company finalizes the total amount of damages.
-Then they send a check for that amount to the property owner, which covers the repairs needed to return the roof to its original condition.
+Then they send a check for that amount to the property owner, which when combined with their deductible covers the repairs needed to return the roof to its original condition.

 The insurance company’s involvement in the process is now finished.
-The homeowner then pays the roofer for their work using the money the insurance paid them.
+The homeowner then pays the roofer for their work with their deductible and insurance proceeds.

 The Unfortunate Reality: Denied or Underpaid Property Insurance Claims

 Here’s the kicker: many insurance companies have a reputation for denying or underpaying property insurance claims.
-Even if homeowners or property owners do everything they can to pay premiums on time, they’ll find ways to prolong the process and underpay.
-This is, of course, very frustrating for property owners — but it’s equally as frustrating to roofers who are trying to get paid.
+Even if homeowners or property owners do everything they can, including paying premiums on time and mitigating ancillary damage, insurers find ways to prolong the process and underpay.
+This is, of course, very frustrating for property owners — but it’s equally as frustrating to roofers who know when a roof needs to be replaced and who deserve to be fairly compensated for their work.

 How Texas Tornado Damage Lawyers Fight Insurers & Help Roofers Get Paid

-Better yet?
+Better yet.
 Most attorneys charge on a contingency basis.
-This means you pay no out-of-pocket costs for their services.
-They only get paid once a claim is accepted.
+This means no out-of-pocket costs for their services.
+They only get paid once a disputed claim is resolved, and only charge for net new money.

 Tired of Insurance Companies Cutting Into Your Profits?
 We Can Help.

-Wondering how much money you could actually make if your profits weren’t affected by denied or underpaid insurance claims?
+Wondering how much more money you could make if your denied or underpaid insurance claims are paid?
 Find out with our “How Much Should You Be Making?” calculator.